Kunsthalle Praha: Name of the museum

 According to the Pudil Family Foundation, a conscious decision was made to use the German-language term “Kunsthalle“ in the name of the museum, on the one hand to refer to Prague's multicultural roots as a city of three nations and two languages, and on the other hand to point to Prague's cultural significance in the 19th and first half of the 20th century; where Czechs, Germans and the Jewish community lived together.

 Collection mission, tasks and programme

 The museum has set itself the task of contributing to a better understanding of Czech and international art of the 20th and 21st centuries.
 Therefore, the museum is committed to established and emerging artists from Central Europe, as well as to discovering artistic trends and periods that are underrepresented or little known in the Czech Republic.
-The museum has also implemented its own artist-in-residence programme, in which international artists can participate.

-The museum's task profile is based on three pillars:
+The museum also serves as a platform for international artistic exchange, collaborating with nonprofit organizations in the USA and Great Britian to facilitate residencies for artists and curators.